I’m obsessed with lemons.

 Lemon is full of goodies skin loves and can never get enough of:

 - Vitamin C: an anti-aging superstar, this vitamin fights the free radicals that cause premature aging, boosts the production of collagen to keep skin firm and elastic, and reduces dark spots and hyperpigmentation.

 - Niacin: also known as vitamin B3, it has anti-inflammatory properties that can alleviate dry and irritated skin, and reduces hyperpigmentation, too.

-- Citric acid: this is an alpha hydroxy acid (AHA), a family of exfoliants that gently dissolve the “glue” that holds your dull, old, and overpigmented dead cells together, revealing the brighter, smoother, more even toned skin underneath.
+- Citric acid: this is an alpha hydroxy acid (AHA), a family of exfoliants that gently dissolve the “glue” that holds your skin cells together so they can slough off and reveal the brighter, smoother, more even toned skin underneath.